 None events are unspecified events, also called "blank" events.

-A process can have, at most, one none start event (besides other types of start events).
+At most, a process can have one none start event (besides other types of start events).

 A none start event is where the process instance or a subprocess starts when the process or the subprocess is activated.